Jakeler/Jakeler.github.io/_posts/2020-08-02-diy-goto-1-alt-setup.md

 ![cad-alt-pulley](/assets/goto-telescope/cad-alt-pulley-sketch.png)
 Because of the slightly smaller than 200x200 mm effective build area from my old Prusa i3 printer it was not possible to make the whole pulley in one piece, so I split it into four pieces and added holes to join them with screws afterwards.

-The rail length is only 200 mm, but to allow the offset edges to fit into the circle it has of course a bigger diameter.
-I need the diameter to calculate the correct teeth spacing to fit the GT2 belt, which has 2 mm pitch, so I got a FeatureScript plugin that can measure parts and create variables.
+The rail length is only 200 mm, but to allow the edges to fit into the circle, it has of course a bigger diameter.
+I need the diameter to calculate the correct teeth spacing to fit the GT2 belt, which has 2 mm pitch, so I installed a FeatureScript plugin that can measure parts and create variables.
 From that the tooth angle and count are calculated for the next sketch.
 To get a close to integer count (of 86 teeth per quarter circle) I adjusted the base width to 203 mm.
 ![cad-alt-teeth](/assets/goto-telescope/cad-alt-teeth-calc.png)

 I made the profile loosely based on the GT2 belt definition, adding 0.1 mm tolerance where I saw fit: